fcobo/libcuwflow/README.md

 --------------------------------------------------------------------------------
 Contents of the package:
 --------------------------------------------------------------------------------
+- data - contains test data
 - include - contains all the software header files
 - src - contains all the software source files
 - tests - contains a program to test the library
-- makefile - used to compile the library, the documentation and the test program

 --------------------------------------------------------------------------------